 1. Wearing sexy clothing, flirting, drinking, and going out alone at night cause sexual assault.

 It is a myth that what a person wears predicts whether they will be assaulted.
 How someone dresses or acts is never an invitation for sexual violence.
-In fact, the most commonly worn piece of clothing by during a sexual assault is a pair of jeans.
+Art exhibitions, such as “What Were You Wearing“, reveal the types of clothing people had on during a sexually assault.
+Research shows no correlation between wearing “provocative” clothing and sexual violence.
 The only cause of sexual violence is when an individual chooses to violate another person.

 This misconception also suggests that men cannot control their actions if they see a woman who is showing skin or is in a vulnerable situation.
 This is absolutely not true.
 Men who choose to act violently must always be accountable for their actions.